tariohrenela/animalese-generator-monke/README.md

-# Animalese Audio Generator
+# Animalese Audio Monke Generator

 ## General info
-This project allows you to generate audio from text in the style of animalese from the Animal Crossing games.
+This project allows you to easily generate audio from text in the style of animalese from the Animal Crossing games.

 ## Technologies
 Project is created with: